MrChriwo/VectorVelocity/README.md

 # Introduction

-VectorVelocity is a challenging and engaging space-themed game created using Pygame, where a spaceship navigates through lanes, collecting coins and dodging descending asteroids.
-This project not only offers entertainment but also serves as a problem domain for a Reinforcement Learning (RL) agent.
-The core of this project is the development of an RL agent that learns to master the game, implemented in an OpenAI Gym environment tailored specifically for this game.
+VectorVelocity is a space-themed OpenAI Gym environment designed for reinforcement learning.
+Users pilot a spaceship through an asteroid field while collecting coins.
+The environment increases in difficulty as the speed escalates, with asteroids and coins spawning randomly, providing dynamic challenges that are ideal for developing and refining Agents

-# Game Description
+# Enviornment Description

 In VectorVelocity, the player controls a spaceship moving across three lanes.
 The objective is to collect as many coins as possible while avoiding collisions with asteroids that move from the top of the screen to the bottom.
 As the game progresses, the speed increases, making the game increasingly difficult.